4. Monitoring LAMMPS output¶

 Using frequent thermo output during long simulations can result in a significant slowdown of that simulation since it is accumulating many data points for each of the thermo properties in the chart window to be redrawn with every update.
 The updates are consuming additional CPU time when smoothing enabled.
 This slowdown can be confirmed when an increasing percentage of the total run time is spent in the “Output” or “Other” sections of the MPI task timing breakdown.
 It is thus recommended to use a large enough value as argument N for the thermo command and to select plotting only the “Raw” data in the Charts Window during such simulations.
 It is always possible to switch between the different display styles for charts during the simulation and after it has finished.

 Changed in version 1.7: As of LAMMPS-GUI version 1.7 the chart data processing is significantly optimized compared to older versions of LAMMPS-GUI.
 The general problem of accumulating excessive amounts of data and the overhead of too frequently polling LAMMPS for new data cannot be optimized away, though.
-If necessary, the command line LAMMPS executable needs to be used and the output accumulated of a very fast disk (e.g. a high-performance SSD).
+If necessary, the command line LAMMPS executable needs to be used and the output accumulated on a very fast disk (e.g. a high-performance SSD).

 4.3.
-Variable Info
+Variable Info¶

 During a run, it may be of interest to monitor the value of input script variables, for example to monitor the progress of loops.
 This can be done by enabling the “Variables Window” in the View menu or by using the Ctrl-Shift-W keyboard shortcut.
 This shows info similar to the info variables command in a separate window as shown below.